 There are a number of highly repetitious tasks that slow down your business operations dramatically.
 Automate them using mortgage software, and keep yourself and your team moving full speed ahead.

-Time consuming processes like sending loan status updates or collecting documentation could instead be done in a few minutes.
+Time-consuming processes like sending loan status updates or collecting documentation can instead be completed in a few minutes.

 5. Adopt Pareto’s 80/20 Principle